The Class of 2005 Fund for Entrepreneurship: Grant for Entrepreneurship

 A maximum of one Class of 2005 Grant per primary applicant per academic year, regardless of venture, will be granted.

-Applications will be open as part of the DEN Founder Grant application during the Winter term.
-The grant will be available to use for the Spring and Summer terms.
+Applications will be open as part of the DEN Founder Grant application during the Spring term.
+The grant will be available to use for the Summer terms.